Are you experiencing call quality issues with the Ring.io Web Phone? If so, you've come to to right place to start troubleshooting the issue.

 2.)
 Poor Audio Quality from a particular device.

 3.)
-You may have too many applications running at the same time.
+You may have too many applications or instances running at the same time.

 A great tool to use is using the Twilio Network Test.
 The data points we will need is Jitter, Packet Loss and Latency which can be found in the Log Output.
+Ideally, all tests should pass which is a good indicator of a good connection.
 Please save this information for the Ring.io support team if you're experiencing call quality issues.

 Here's a guide to interpret the warning messages you are seeing: